Members of the trust: appointment, removal and resignation

 Number and eligibility

-Members are similar to a company's shareholders - they sit above the board of trustees in an academy trust.
-They have a largely hands-off role other than some key responsibilities around signing and amending the articles of association (see the Governance Handbook, pages 58 to 61 for more detail).
+Members are similar to a company's shareholders – they sit above the board of trustees in an academy trust.
+They have a largely hands-off role apart from some key responsibilities around signing and amending the articles of association.
+Refresh your understanding of the role and responsibilities of academy trust members if you need to.

 Eligibility